 - Cyberloafing: On the Monday after shifting to daylight saving time, employees spend more time than normal surfing the web for content unrelated to their work, according to a Penn State study.
 The surfing results in potentially massive productivity losses, the study concluded.

-- Heart attacks: The number of acute myocardial infarctions jumps 24 percent on the Monday after the springtime change, according to a 2013 study led by Dr. Amneet Sandhu, then a cardiology fellow at the University of Colorado.
+- Heart attacks: The number of acute myocardial infarctions jumps 24 percent on the Monday after the springtime change, according to 3½-year study published in the cardiology journal Open Heart in 2013.

-- Workplace injuries: An examination of mining injuries from 1983 to 2006 revealed that on the Monday after the time change, workers sustained more workplace injuries and their injuries were more severe compared with other days.
+- Workplace injuries: An analysis of mining industry injuries from 1983 to 2006 revealed that on the Monday after the time change, workers sustained more workplace injuries and their injuries were more severe compared with other days.